JoeNyland/vw-camper/README.md

 <img width="300" src="http://i.imgur.com/zj6GY50.png">

-The Arduino board will server as a power supply to the lights, so I did away with the battery pack that's provided with the lighting kit.
+The Arduino board will serve as a power supply to the lights, so I did away with the battery pack that's provided with the lighting kit.

 ## Program